laszewski/laszewski.github.io/content/authors/admin/_index.md

 ---

 * [Curriculumn Vitae (CV)](vonLaszewski-resume.pdf) including links to most papers.

-At University of Virginia he us a Research Professor in the Biocomplexity Institute.
+At the University of Virginia, he is a Research Professor at the Biocomplexity Institute.
-His current interrests include
+His current interests include
-    Multicloud Hybrid Cloud Computing Analytocs Services,
+    Multicloud Hybrid Cloud Computing Analytics Services,
     MLCommons Benchmarking of Deep Learning Applications,
     Workflow Management for Benchmarking of DeepLearning Algorithms, and Student Research Project Supervision.